 Parenting time: Our legislature has adopted the “Indiana Parenting Time Guidelines,” which are designed to standardize the “parenting time” or visitation rights of non-custodial parents in Indiana.
 The Parenting Time Guidelines represent the minimum amount of time that a parent should have with his child on a regular basis, and also discuss parenting time during holidays.
 The Guidelines are designed to encourage frequent and meaningful contact between parents and children.
 There is a presumption that the Guidelines apply in all custody disputes, but a court may deviate from the Guidelines if necessary and appropriate.

-The divorce and family law attorneys at Broyles Kight & Ricafort, P.C. recognize that the emotional and financial costs of child custody disputes can be enormous.
-We strive to achieve the best result possible for you and your children while working to minimize the expense.
+The Indian divorce attorneys at Broyles Kight & Ricafort, P.C. recognize that the emotional and financial costs of child custody disputes can be enormous.
+Our family lawyers strive to achieve the best result possible for you and your children while working to minimize the expense.
 Although the best results are often achieved through informal settlement negotiations or mediation sessions with a third party, we are prepared to vigorously advocate your case at trial.
 To schedule a consultation with one of BKR’s experienced family law attorneys in Indianapolis, Indiana, call 317-571-3601.

 Our divorce attorneys provide legal advice and representation to clients throughout Indiana, including: Marion County (Indianapolis,); Johnson County (Greenwood, Franklin); Hamilton County (Carmel, Noblesville); Boone County (Lebanon, Zionsville); Hendricks County (Danville, Avon); Madison County (Anderson); and Wayne County (Richmond).